-Abstract: MarketingExperiments is a research laboratory dedicated to discovering what really works in online marketing.
-MarketingExperiments gains this knowledge by utilizing the scientific method to create real-world experiments and then extracting successful principles based on the data generated by this experimentation.
+Abstract: MarketingExperiments is a publishing branch of the MECLABS Institute, a research laboratory dedicated to discovering what really works in online marketing.
+MECLABS gains this knowledge by utilizing the scientific method to create real-world experiments and then extracting successful principles based on the data generated by this experimentation.

-To ensure a consistently high level of scientific rigor in this experimentation, MarketingExperiments’ research analysts utilize a uniform test protocol and series of heuristics to help analyze real-world data and create new single- and multi-factor tests that can reveal further discoveries.
+To ensure a consistently high level of scientific rigor in this experimentation, MECLABS’ research analysts utilize a uniform test protocol and series of heuristics to help analyze real-world data and create new single and multi-factor tests that can reveal further discoveries.

-MarketingExperiments is a research laboratory with a simple (but not easy) seven-word mission statement: To discover what really works in optimization.
+MarketingExperiments is a publishing branch of MECLABS Institute, a research laboratory with a simple (but not easy) seven-word mission statement: To discover what really works in optimization.
 We focus all of our experimentation on optimizing marketing communications.
-To that end, we test every conceivable approach and we publish what we learn (at no charge) in the MarketingExperiments Journal.
+We test every conceivable approach and publish what we learn (at no charge) in the MarketingExperiments Journal.

 THREE DEFINING CHARACTERISTICS